jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Collection-conf/Machine-Monitoring.md

 ## UDP

-The following are memory related monitoring indicators, the meaning of each indicator can be understood with reference to /proc/meminfo.
-Unit: KB = kilobytes
+The meaning of each indicator can be understood with reference to /proc/net/snmp.

 | Names of Monitoring Items               | Meaning of Monitoring Items                 | Unit  | Description |
 | ------------------------ | -------------------------- | ----- | ---- |